-- Complaint trends and systemic issues will be provided to the Ombudsman Management Group on a six monthly basis to align with half-yearly and end of year reporting, and used to inform the continuous improvement process within the Office.
+- Complaint trends and systemic issues will be provided to the Senior Management Team on a six monthly basis to align with half-yearly and end of year reporting, and used to inform the continuous improvement process within the Office.

 - An audit of compliance with this policy should be undertaken annually as part of the annual report process.

 - The operation of this policy and the associated procedures will be reviewed every two years.

 Related procedures to be read in conjunction with this policy are:

 - Conduct internal review requests or allocate to a senior officer